onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-19768
     :target: VNF
     :keyword: SHOULD
+    :updated: casablanca

-    The VNF **SHOULD** support L3 VPNs that enable segregation of traffic by application (dropping packets not belonging to the VPN) (i.e., AVPN, IPSec VPN for Internet routes).
+    The VNF **SHOULD** support Layer 3 VPNs that enable segregation of traffic by application (i.e., AVPN, IPSec VPN for Internet routes).

 .. req::
     :id: R-33981